mfeq/Qstroke/README.md

 # MFEKstroke

-(c) 2021 Matthew Blanchard, Fredrick R. Brennan & MFEK authors
+(c) 2021 Matthew Blanchard, Fredrick R. Brennan & MFEK Authors

 A set of utilities for stroking paths in font glyphs written in Rust.